 In a sharing situation, understanding the quotient is usually quite simple since the decimal part of the quotient represents a part or fraction of an element.
 Thus, in the previous sharing problem, it is fairly clear that each group is composed of 3.2 km (3.2 elements), which is 3 whole kilometres and 0.2 \(\frac{2}{10}\) of another kilometre.

 In a grouping situation, we count groups.
-The decimal part of the quotient is then more complex to interpret since this decimal part represents a part of a group.
-From the previous grouping problem, students can understand the meaning of the quotient by making an estimate using whole numbers.
-They can then say that it will take Peter just over 3 hours \(3 \times 4 = 12\) or between 3 and 4 hours to complete the hike.
-In order to determine a quotient by following the direction of grouping, we must create groups of a given size.
-In the example, we create groups of 4 km.
-We create 3 groups and we end up with another partially complete group.
-What does this part of a group represent?
-In a grouping situation, it is the whole group that becomes the unit to be counted.
-Thus, the 8 tenths of a tab should be considered a fraction of the group, the group being composed of 4 tabs or 40 tenths of a tab.
-So the 0.8 in this group then represents 0.2 of a group.
+The decimal part of the quotient is more complex to interpret because it represents a part of a group.
+From the grouping problem above, students can understand the meaning of the quotient by making an estimate using whole numbers.
+They can reasonably determine that it will take Peter just over 3 hours (\(3 \times 4 = 12\)), or between 3 and 4 hours to complete the hike.
+In order to determine a quotient by grouping, we must create groups of a given size.
+In the example, groups of 4 km are created.
+It turns out that 3 groups can be created with another partially complete group.
+What does this partial group represent?
+In a grouping situation, the whole group (in this case 4 km) is the unit to be counted.
+Thus, the 8 tenths that is left over should be considered a fraction of a group of 4 km.
+Given that each group is equal to 4 km and each km has ten tenths, then the group composed of 4 rods is equal to 40 tenths.
+So the 0.8 in the remainder group can be parsed out as 0.2 to each group.

-As with multiplication, students can discover, using a series of related operations, that in divisions such as \(72\; \div \;4\); \(\;7,2\; \div \;4\); \(\;0.72\; \div \;4\) and \(0.072\; \div \;4\) the digits that make up the quotients are the same, in the same order, and that only the position of the comma is different.
+As with multiplication, students can discover, using a series of related operations, that in divisions such as \(72\; \div \;4\); \(\;7.2\; \div \;4\); \(\;0.72\; \div \;4\) and \(0.072\; \div \;4\) the digits that make up the quotients are the same, in the same order, and that only the position of the decimal point is different.

-Students have already seen that to perform a multiplication such as 4, they can estimate the answer (for example, the product will be close to 48, because 4, 12, = 48), perform the multiplication as if it were whole numbers (4, 12) to get the product 512, and then place the decimal point in the middle;48)), multiply as if they were whole numbers (\(4\; \times \;128\)) to get the product 512, and then place the decimal point in the appropriate place (51.2), using the estimate as an indicator of the order of magnitude.
-They can do the same thing with division.
+Students have already seen that to perform a multiplication such as 4 x 12.8, they can estimate the answer.
+For example, the product will be close to 48, because 4 x 12 = 48.
+If the multiplication was done as if with whole numbers (4, 12) to get the product 512, and then place the decimal point in the middle 48, multiply as if they were whole numbers (\(4\; \times \;128\)) by multiplying the decimal by 10, then the product would be 512.
+The decimal point then needs to be replaced by dividing by 10 to compensate (51.2).

 Example 1